 5. What do you put on your pizza?
 Some people are purists and like only cheese, while others consider a wide range of toppings from spinach and broccoli to bacon or pineapple. it’s just a fun question and easy to answer.

 6. What’s your favorite travel destination?
 Who doesn’t like to go on vacation?
 Talking about travel and vacation will likely put someone in a good mood in the same way time off does.
 You can learn a lot about a person’s sense of adventure from where they like to go and if they repeat the same vacation over and over or always go someplace new.

 7. How do you spend a rainy Sunday?
 This question helps you learn about a person’s free time and how creative they get with it.
 Does the guy just watch sports or movies or look for something more stimulating like a museum?
 Or maybe they get a few friends together and play cards.

 8. Are you a Leo?
 Asking about Astrology is always a fun line of conversation.
 People love to talk about themselves without getting too personal.
 Even if he’s not interested, chances are he’ll know his Sun Sign.

 9. Did you just wink at me?
 This is a playful, flirty one-liner meant to get a man thinking.
-Obviously, he didn’t wink at you but that doesn’t matter.
-Flirting is fun is this is one way to start.
+Obviously, he didn’t wink at you, but that doesn’t matter.
+Flirting is fun and this is one way to start.